tfkhdyt/tfkhdyt/README.md

   </a>
 </p>

-#### Junior Full Stack TypeScript Developer, Informatics Student, YouTuber, Free/Libre and Open Source Software Enthusiast, and Professional Googler*
+#### Junior Full Stack TypeScript Developer - Informatics Student - YouTuber - Free/Libre and Open Source Software Enthusiast - Linux User - and Professional Googler*
 <sub><sup>* I don't use Google Search anymore, it's only a slang for "internet surfer".
 I prefer using <a href="https://search.brave.com">Brave Search</a></sup></sub>.

 ### About Me 👨🏻